 What to Visit in Iran?

-If you then move to Isfahan (4 hours from Tehran), that’s the place of Palaces and beautiful gardens and a real local taste of Iranian culture and traditions.
-If you further move to Shiraz, that’s the place of Persian Empire and the birth place of famous Iranian poets.
+If you then move to Isfahan (4 hours from Tehran), that’s the place of Palaces and beautiful gardens.
+A real local taste of Iranian culture and traditions.
+If you further move to Shiraz, that’s the place of the Persian Empire and the birthplace of famous Iranian poets.